Removing Antiperspirant Stains - Anti-Perspirant Stain Removal

 Below are step by step instructions for how to remove these stains, with the differences between how to remove old and new stains caused by antiperspirant.

-This is especially important in regard to clothing, because sometimes we don't realize these stains have occurred for a while, and more steps may be necessary to get them out then.
+The age of the stain is important in regard to clothing, in particular, because sometimes we don't realize these stains have occurred for a while, and more steps may be necessary to get them out then.

 Step 1: Assess whether the stain caused by the antiperspirant is old or new.
 If it is old it will most likely have started to change the color of the fabric.